sean6224/oauth_server/README.md

-# Symfony OAuth2 Server - In a week there will be a stable version and the Run version will be from 29.06.2024
+# Symfony OAuth2 Server - In a week there will be a stable version

 ## Project Description